tunstek/poetry/do-you-think-the-dead-envy-us.md

 Do you think the dead envy us?

 Do you think the dead can touch,
-The flowing fresh waters of a summers stream -
+The flowing fresh waters of a spring stream -
 The feathers from an eagles wing

 Do you think the dead can hear,